Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 If you are hiring a car, the toll will go through your hire car company; there is no physical toll booth option.
 You are charged only when driving at peak times 7:00 AM to 9:00 AM and 5:00 PM to 7:00 PM (Monday to Saturday; Sundays and Public Holidays are free).

-NB – if you are driving to Dubai, tolls also operate in Dubai called Salik.
+NB โ if you are driving to Dubai, tolls also operate in Dubai called Salik.
 If you are hiring a car in the UAE, it should come fitted with a Salik tag.
-They are not at this stage connected to the Abu Dhabi toll system.
+They are not connected to the Abu Dhabi toll system at this stage.

-Any rental car you pick up in the UAE should already be registered for DARB – but do confirm this with your rental company and any administrative fee they may charge you if you pass through a DARB toll gate in Abu Dhabi.
+Any rental car you pick up in the UAE should already be registered for DARB, but confirm this with your rental company and any administrative fee they may charge you if you pass through a DARB toll gate in Abu Dhabi.

-Getting From Abu Dhabi Airport Into The City
+Abu Dhabi Airport Transport to the City Centre

-Abu Dhabi’s International Airport AUH sits around 24 kilometres from the city centre.
+Abu Dhabiโs Zayed International Airport (AUH) is 24 kilometres from the city centre.
 There are a few transport options.

 Airport Taxi